-South Dakota Flag
+South Dakota State Flag

 History of the South Dakota Flag

-South Dakota is a state in the Midwestern Region of the United States of America.
+South Dakota is located in the Midwestern Region of the United States of America.
 It shares borders with North Dakota, Minnesota, Iowa, Nebraska, Wyoming, and Montana.
-The capital city is called Pierre and the largest city is called Sioux Falls.
-South Dakota was named after "Dakota" who were a tribe of Sioux Indians and translates as "friend."
+The capital city is Pierre and the largest city is Sioux Falls.
+South Dakota was named after the "Dakota" who were a tribe of Sioux Indians and translates as "friend."
 South Dakota is also referred to as "The Mount Rushmore State" due to its very famous and well-known attraction.
 Prior to 1992, the state motto which appeared on the flag was, "The Sunshine State," however the leaders of the state voted to change the motto since "The Sunshine State" was also the well-known motto of Florida.
 When most people thought of "The Sunshine State," they though of Florida.
 The leaders choce, "The Mount Rushmore State" as the new motto since it undeniable describes South Dakota specifically.

 South Dakota has been inhabited for thousands of years.
 The earliest tribes to reside in the area were the Cheyenne, Arikara, Ponca, and Lakota, until the Sioux arrived in the 1700s.
 The first Europeans to visit the area were French brothers, Francois and Louis-Joseph de La Verendrye in 1743, who proceeded to claim the land for France.